mrkkrp/ebal/README.md

 Names of commands are symbols and options are lists of strings.

-Note that this is global collection of options.
-If you want to specify option to be used only with a specific command and in a specific project, see `ebal-project-option-alist` and corresponding setup instructions.
+Note that this is a global collection of options.
+If you want to specify an option to be used only with a specific command and in a specific project, see `ebal-project-option-alist` and corresponding setup instructions.